secblc/Blind-Croupier-Documentation/White Paper.md

 ### Stage 2: Fall 2017 - Development and Legal

-First of all we are going to launch Videopoker to main net and install it to the privilege auction winner.
 This fall the platform will be developed along with the set of basic games (baccarat, roulette, dice, blackjack).
 At the same time we will register a company and get a gambling license.
 We will expand our team to improve the product quality and development speeds.
 We will start developing the marketing campaign.

 ### Stage 3: Winter 2017-2018: Testing and Presentation